 Since then, the Maduro regime has increased the persecution and repression of its political opponents and the Venezuelan people.
 Their oppressive actions include preventing relief supplies from entering Venezuela; the widespread arrests of hundreds of anti-regime protestors; censorship and suppression of freedom of expression; the use of the co-opted judiciary to pursue political leaders and civilians who exercise their civil and political rights; and the extrajudicial killing of dozens of people during protests against the Maduro regime.

 The repressive acts of the Venezuelan government have been widely criticized in reports by credible sources, including the UN High Commissioner for Human Rights; a Panel of Independent International Experts appointed by the Secretary General of the Organization of American States; the Inter-American Commission on Human Rights; Amnesty International; Human Rights Watch; and others.

-The amendment of April 15, 2019 adds 43 individuals to the Regulations, most of whom are high level officials of the Maduro regime implicated in the actions mentioned above.
-The amendment brings to 113 the total number of Venezuelan individuals subject to Canadian sanctions.
+The amendment of April 15, 2019 added 43 individuals to the Regulations, most of whom are high level officials of the Maduro regime implicated in the actions mentioned above.
+The amendment brought to 113 the total number of Venezuelan individuals subject to Canadian sanctions.
 Among those individuals listed on April 15, 2019, Manuel Ricardo Cristopher Figuera was sanctioned for leading the Bolivarian National Intelligence Service (October 2018 to April 30, 2019).
 He has since broken with the Maduro regime, and the amendment of June 25, 2019 has removed him from the Schedule to the Regulations.